 Every business owner has their own story, and their own strengths and weaknesses — but one thing that most successful business owners have in common is they’re good with money.
+These business owners know both how to reduce spending, but also what spending is essential to maintain a healthy cash flow in savings.

 Some expenses are close to non-negotiables, and you can’t ignore them.
 These expenses help to guarantee the success of a company when spent — and in most cases, are necessary for businesses to compete.

-1. Marketing and advertising.
+1. Marketing and Advertising.

 Even the best products can’t sell themselves — you’ll need to generate a buzz in the market and spread the word about your business to draw in new customers.
 Marketing and advertising are essential expenses, even when business is slow or demand is lower than normal.
 When the budget is tight, it may be tempting to reel in your marketing efforts.
 However, it’s often better to optimize your marketing spend or find other expenses to reduce before you try to cut it.